ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 test_global_variable_access()
 ```

 On this example you may see how accessing and changing global variables from within inner functions might make debugging more difficult and code to be less predictable.
-Since you might have expected that `test_variable` should still be equal to 'initial global value' but it was changed by "someone" and you need to know about the CONTEXT of who had changed that.
-So once again access global and non local scope only if you know what you're doing otherwise it might be considered as bad practice.
+Since you might have expected that `test_variable` should still be equal to 'initial global value' but it was changed by "someone" you need to know about the CONTEXT of who had changed that.
+So once again access global and non-local scope only if you know what you're doing otherwise it might be considered a bad practice.

 ### Default argument values